0Suphan0/Yemek_Tarifleri_Sitem/README.md

 # Yemek_Tarifleri_Sitem
- Created with asp.net web form and postgresql database
+ Created with ASP.Net Web Form and PostgreSql database.

 This is a database management system's project task.
 It ıncludes different operations of database.
 Some examples of database concepts are: